dre32722/dre32722.github.io/assets/handsonlabs/exploretheapis-6.md

 ```X-App-Key``` with a value of ```yourAPIKeyValue```
 ```Content-Type``` with a value of ```application/json```
 Press Send
-Notice that the Request was accepted and data was returned.
+The GET Request should be accepted and Physician data returned.

 <img src="./img/exploretheapis-6-2.PNG" />